Refugee resettlement agency expects Ukrainian refugees will come to Buffalo

 BUFFALO, N.Y.
-(WIVB) – As Ukrainians flee westward out of their homeland, agencies which assist in refugee resettlement are already thinking about the possibility they may come to the United States.
+(WIVB) – -As Ukrainians flee westward out of their homeland, agencies that assist in refugee resettlement are already thinking about the possibility they may come to the United States.
 Jennifer Rizzo-Choi, the interim executive director of the International Institute of Buffalo believes some of them will end up in Buffalo.

 “I sense that we will be getting Ukrainian refuges in the United States, in Buffalo,” said Rizzo-Choi.